uspki/policies/certificate-policy.md

 Verification may rely upon the .gov and .mil Domain Name Registrars.

-#### 3.2.2.2 Doing Business As (DBA) and/or Tradename
+#### 3.2.2.2 Doing Business As (DBA) and/or Trade Name
-Subject Identity Information shall not include a DBA or tradename.
+Subject Identity Information shall not include a DBA or trade name.

 #### 3.2.2.3 Verification of Country
 All CAs shall verify the inclusion of subject:countryName in Subscriber certificates by one of the following: